TEALSK12/apcsa-public/curriculum/Unit4/Lesson-4XX.md

             - learning tool for ELL, French immersion, or other foreign language students
             - someone who is colour blind
             - someone who owns a petstore

   **Other**
    * Other application that involves STRINGS (creation, parsing, and processing), together with decision making (IF statements)
          - Medical terminology taxonomy
          - language learning applications
+         - creating baby books or random poetry

 After you have some initial ideas, interview some potential end-user to clarify your project specifications.
+---
+#### Emphasize with students...

+#### Big Ideas - personal design interests require the evalution and refinement of skills

+The possibilities are endless.
+We live in a world that operates on the written or spoken word.

+The computer and internet has forced us to digitize the words we use into zero's and one's for transmission purposes.
+But at a higher level, most people are working with "strings"  (a collection of character symbols, making up a word).
+Sometimes words are easily understood and recognized,  sometimes it is not.

+Our human brains naturally make decisions and choices.
+With so many options, and paths, we can ask the computer to help us explore these choices.
+This is great when it comes to routine, repetitive, or time consuming tasks.

+Poets, writers, travellers, wanderers, cryptographers, kings and queens have loved playing with words (strings, characters), and creating games (logic, secret messages) since the earliest of times to entertain, inspire, and protect the land.

+Let your creative juices flow!

+---

 ---